 Our campaign consists of an intervention in schools of basic education, which attend children between 6 and 8 years of age promoting lecture, theater and gymkhana.
-Developing pedagogical activities to raise the awareness of children about the importance of following very early traffic rules.
-So that this lesson that we intend to teach is firmly inserted in their personalities.
-We believe, therefore, that our action is fundamental so that our future generations can transform into habit the safe behaviors, thus building to less violent traffic!
+We have developed pedagogical activities to raise children's awareness about the importance of following traffic rules from an early age, so that this lesson becomes part of their personalities.
+We believe, therefore, that our action is fundamental so that our future generations can transform safe behaviors into habits, thus building a less violent traffic situation!

-In our first meeting, therefore, we were full of data, catastrophic numerical information provided by the World Health Organization.
-One student said that the number of deaths in traffic increases each year, another one recalled that Brazil is among the countries that most loses citizens victims of traffic accidents besides many other information.
-In fact, we raised sad data.
+In our first meeting, therefore, we had a lot of data, catastrophic numerical information provided by the World Health Organization.
+One student said that the number of deaths in traffic increases each year, another one recalled that Brazil is among the countries that most loses citizens victims of traffic accidents, besides many other information.
+In fact, we data we raised was pretty sad.
 All that research happened last year.
-Traffic heroes today is different, we have new students and it was important that they had also contact with this information.
+Traffic heroes today is different, we have new students and it was important that they were also provided with this information.
 This way, they have made this research and we could compare the old data with the new one.
 No surprise, just the same sad data raised by the new members of the team.
-And then, our teacher asked: What will you do with this information?
-To immediately demonstrate what the "Your Ideas Your Initiatives" project consists of: explaining first the study that will culminate in ideas that can solve some problem on the traffic to soon inform about the initiatives, actions that we will take.
+And then, our teacher asked: what will you do with this information?
+He immediately demonstrated what the "Your Ideas Your Initiatives" project consists of: explaining first the study that will culminate in ideas that may solve some traffic problem, and then deciding about the initiatives, the actions that we will take.

-As soon as we decided we were going to teach children, we started building a theater group we call Traffic Heroes.
-We decided that will visit the schools as superheroes, present lectures, gymkhana and theater, all these actions with a pedagogical concern in mind: Education for traffic.
+As soon as we decided we were going to teach children, we started building a theater group we called Traffic Heroes.
+We decided that we would visit the schools as superheroes, present lectures, gymkhana and theater, all these actions with a pedagogical concern in mind: Education for traffic.

-Thus we started planning our intervention in schools, the pedagogical team had the function of making contact in schools checking the possibility of visiting; it was the responsibility of the students to plan an intervention that would be productive, within a reasonable amount of time, so as not to harm the school routine of the students that would watch the lecture.
+Thus we started planning our intervention in schools: the pedagogical team had the function of making contact in schools checking the possibility of visiting; it was our responsibility to plan an intervention that would be productive, within a reasonable amount of time, so as not to harm the school routine of the pupils that would watch the lecture.
 So our intervention consisted of the following steps:

 2nd Step: Prepare the space that the School would give us to attend the students, prepare the theater scene, the challenges of the gymkhana and the lecture.